wheemyungshin/fMRI-KD/README.md

-# Generic Decoding Demo/Python
+# fMRI-KD

-This is Python code for Generic Decoding Demo.
+This repository is python implementation code of fMRI-KD and depends on the repository : Generic Decoding Demo/Python (https://github.com/KamitaniLab/GenericObjectDecoding/tree/master/code/python)

 ## Requirements